 Myth: If you live in an unmapped area, you don't need flood insurance.

 FACT: Even areas in unmapped flood zones are susceptible to flooding, although to varying degrees.
-If you live in a mapped flood zone, it is advisable to have flood insurance.
-However, between 20 and 25 percent of the NFIP's claims come from outside mapped flood zones.
-Residential and commercial property owners located in unmapped zones should ask their insurance agents if they are eligible for the Preferred Risk Policy, which provides very inexpensive flood insurance protection.
+If you live in a high risk flood zone, it is advisable to have flood insurance.
+However, between 20 and 25 percent of the NFIP's claims come from low to medium risk flood zones.
+Residential and commercial property owners located in the lower risk zones should ask their insurance agents if they are eligible for the Preferred Risk Policy, which provides very inexpensive flood insurance protection.